 You can’t afford to let certain accidents happen.
-That’s why – just in time for our webinar, How to Prepare for the Visual Content Apocalypse – we’ve put together this list of common disasters, and how to avoid them.
+That’s why – in honor of our new on-demand webinar, How to Prepare for the Visual Content Apocalypse – we’ve put together this list of common disasters, and how to avoid them.

 11 Common Disasters (and How to Protect Your Brand’s Media Against Them)

 If you’ve ever seen the Blue Screen of Death, you know how it feels.
 A moment of terror, with an unrealistic sliver of hope that maybe this isn’t really happening to you.
 For me, it happened 10 pages into a 20 page paper during finals week in college.
 But comparatively, those are pretty low stakes.

 Imagine seeing the Blue Screen of Death – indicating a fatal system error – right after you imported a recent marketing photo shoot and cleared the SD card.

 Always back up your files.
 Whether you use an external hard drive or a cloud-based library, make sure all of your files live in two places at once.